makerdao/lockstake/lockstake-overview.md

 #### Maximal Debt ceiling

-The maximal debt ceiling is determined based on the surplus and reserves owned by the Maker Protocol.
+The maximal debt ceiling is determined based on the reserves owned by the Maker Protocol in Uniswap.
 It is adjusted automatically through an algorithm, and set in the regular DC-IAM (`autoLine`).

-For the first version (before the SubDaos launch) this contract permissionlessly sets the max debt ceiling of the autoline to:
+For the first version (before the SubDaos launch) this contract permissionlessly sets the max debt ceiling of the autoline to 40% of the DAI value of the Uniswap MKR/DAI LP position owned by the Pause Proxy.
-`100% * the Surplus Buffer + 80% * protocol DAI deposited in Uniswap`

-Note that the above amount of Uniswap held DAI is equivalent to 40% of Elixir value.

-The Surplus Buffer amount of DAI can be fetched easily (`vat.dai(vow) - vat.sin(vow)`).
-However, the Uniswap owned DAI calculation needs to be resistent to manipulation.
+The Uniswap owned DAI calculation needs to be resistent to manipulation.
 For that we use the fair token prices, as in the [Uniswap V2 LP oracle](https://github.com/makerdao/univ2-lp-oracle/blob/874a59d74d847909cc4a31f0d38ee6b020f6525f/src/UNIV2LPOracle.sol#L22).

 #### Rate